 I drank a lot that night, hating myself for being a lawyer and hating myself for hating myself for being a lawyer.
 Surely, among the lawyer set, all ambitious and cocksure, I'm alone in my melancholy, I figured.
 I must be licking invisible psychic wounds.
 Besides, no one would have sympathy for my privileged-wealthy-white-guy whimpers.

 But we're not.
 Far from it.
 Reams of data prove it.
-"They are at much greater risk than the general population for depression" summarizes Dr. Martin Seligman, former president of the American Psychological Association and leading researcher in the science of happiness.
+"They are at much greater risk than the general population for depression," wrote Dr. Martin Seligman, a former president of the American Psychological Association, in his 2004 book Authentic Happiness.

-A key study supporting Seligman's sad verdict is John Hopkins University research showing that lawyers have the highest rate of depression among all occupations, suffering from depression at a rate of 3.6 times higher than non-lawyers.
+One study that supports Seligman's sad verdict is a 1990 paper from Johns Hopkins University that found lawyers suffer from depression at a rate 3.6 times greater than the general population.

-In my experience, depression in the lawyer world has a particularly underground style to it.
-Taking sick days is not part of the culture, so it's hard to recycle for a day or two binge-watching Netflix and spooning Ben & Jerry's.
-For litigators in particular (i.e. those who plead in court and deal directly with clients as opposed to the backend legal researchers and drafters), there's a lot of theatre and often a harsh audience, so you've got to hide your darkness away.
+In my experience, depression in the lawyer world is a silent, underground phenomenon.
+Taking sick days is not part of the culture, so it's hard to take a day or two to binge-watch Netflix and spoon Ben & Jerry's into your face.
+For litigators in particular (i.e., lawyers who plead in court and deal directly with clients as opposed to the backend legal researchers and drafters), there's a lot of theater and often a harsh audience, so you've got to hide your darkness.
 For example, one of my mentors was a superstar pleader, a real firecracker, full of bluster and stereotypical lawyer bravado.
-But once a week he'd close his door and blinds for an hour and later on you can tell he'd been crying.
-As irony would have it, he once warned me about a senior lawyer I had a file with, a former big-firm shining star and Supreme Court pleader who had a breakdown and now sleeps in his office all week and goes to court unwashed and reeking of body odour.
-Another solo-practitioner friend of mine, a warm-hearted, bowtie-wearing intellectual who could blow your mind with fancy insights into the history, meaning and purpose of some esoteric statute, would sometimes disappear for weeks at a time.
+But once a week he'd close his door and blinds for an hour and later on you could tell he'd been crying.
+As irony would have it, he once warned me about a senior lawyer I had a file with, a former big-firm shining star and Supreme Court pleader who had a breakdown and now sleeps in his office all week and goes to court unwashed and reeking of body odor.
+Another solo practitioner friend of mine, a warm-hearted, bowtie-wearing intellectual who could blow your mind with fancy insights into the history, meaning, and purpose of some esoteric statute, would sometimes disappear for weeks at a time.

-We also booze and drug ourselves at a rate greater than twice the national average.
+We Canadian lawyers also booze and drug ourselves at a rate greater than twice the national average.

 While I had a big-firm buddy pothead who blazed every day after court, cannabis addiction wasn't popular in the suited-and-booted lawyer world.
 Booze and coke seemed to be the go-tos.
-A remarkably high proportion of the senior attorneys I dealt with were known to be alcoholics as my mentor would warn me about them, but I developed a knack for detecting them at the courthouse; perpetually flushed and rashy faces, even before they started yelling at you, and a slow or funny gait.
+A remarkably high proportion of the senior attorneys I dealt with were known to be alcoholics—my mentor would warn me about them, but I developed a knack of my own for detecting them at the courthouse: perpetually flushed and rashy faces, even before they started yelling at you, and a slow or funny gait.
 The cokeheads skewed younger and something subtle behind the eyes gave them away.
-A sneaky, snakey and suspiciously gregarious energy coursed through them.
+A sneaky, snaky, and suspiciously gregarious energy coursed through them.
 I definitely channeled the same vibe the times I did bumps in the office tower bathroom to break writer's block from drafting proceedings all day.

 And, yes, we snuff it.
 Our suicide rate is six times greater than that of the general population.